vttresearch/cryptopp-pqc/Readme.txt

 This repository is a fork of Crypto++ version 8.3.
-3 post-quantum cryptographic algorithms have been added into this fork - CRYSTALS-Kyber, CRYSTALS-Dilithium and SABER.
+3 post-quantum cryptographic algorithms from the NIST post-quantum standardization process have been added into this fork - CRYSTALS-Kyber, CRYSTALS-Dilithium and SABER.

 They are based on the reference implementations: